tfogo/aws-kubernetes-the-hard-way/README.md

 # AWS Kubernetes The Hard Way

 This fork is a modified version of Kelsey Hightower's [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) for making a Kubernetes cluster on AWS.
 Kelsey's original guide focuses on GCP.
-The original will be more regularly updated so this fork is only intended to be a convenient reference of AWS specific commands.
+The original will be more regularly updated so this fork is only intended to be a convenient reference of AWS-specific commands.

+The commands are based on Kelsey's original AWS version of the tutorial, but they have been tweaked and made to fit a more recent version of his guide.

 <hr />